unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

    # unpause the sleeping instance and set it as the running one
    echo p1 > /var/run/sleeping.fifo

-Pros: truly zero-downtime isolation
+''Pros'': truly zero-downtime isolation

-Cons: requires high-level uWSGI and UNIX skills
+''Cons'': requires high-level uWSGI and UNIX skills

 SO_REUSEPORT (Linux >= 3.9 and BSDs)
 ************************************